zigcc/awesome-zig/README.md

 # Awesome Zig

-This repository lists some awesome projects written in Zig, maintained by [ZigCC community](https://ziglang.cc).
+This repository lists "awesome" projects written in Zig, maintained by [ZigCC community](https://ziglang.cc).

+> [!IMPORTANT]
+> The word "awesome" does not signify stability; instead, it might suggest something is somewhat old-fashioned or lacking novelty.
+Hence, exercise caution.

 ## Contributing